mongodb/mongo/src/mongo/db/s/README.md

 ## Orphan filtering
 There are two cases that arise where orphaned documents need to be filtered out from the results of commands.
 The first case occurs while the migration protocol described above is in progress.
 Queries on the recipient that include documents in the chunk that is being migrated will need to be filtered out.
 This is because this chunk is not yet owned by the recipient shard and should not be visible there until the migration commits.

 The other case where orphans need to be filtered occurs once the migration is completed but the orphaned documents on the donor have not yet been deleted.
 The results of the filtering depend on what version of the chunk is in use by the query.
 If the query was in flight before the migration was completed, any documents that were moved by the migration must still be returned.
-The orphan deletion mechanism desribed above respects this and will not delete these orphans until the outstanding queries complete.
+The orphan deletion mechanism described above respects this and will not delete these orphans until the outstanding queries complete.
 If the query has started after the migration was committed, then the orphaned documents will not be returned since they are not owned by this shard.

 Shards store a copy of the chunk distribution for each collection for which they own data.
 This copy, often called the "filtering metadata" since it is used to filter out orphaned documents for chunks the shard does not own, is stored in memory in the [CollectionShardingStateMap](https://github.com/mongodb/mongo/blob/r4.4.0-rc3/src/mongo/db/s/collection_sharding_state.cpp#L45).
 The map is keyed by namespace, and the values are instances of [CollectionShardingRuntime](https://github.com/mongodb/mongo/blob/8b8488340f53a71f29f40ead546e36c59323ca93/src/mongo/db/s/collection_sharding_runtime.h).
 A CollectionShardingRuntime stores the filtering metadata for the collection [in its MetadataManager member](https://github.com/mongodb/mongo/blob/8b8488340f53a71f29f40ead546e36c59323ca93/src/mongo/db/s/metadata_manager.h#L277-L281).